OTEC:Ocean Thermal Energy Conversion

 Characteristics of OTEC

-OTEC can be applicable to about 100 countries, and the power generation potential is estimated at 1 trillion kW worldwide.
+OTEC can be used by about 100 countries, with an estimated power generation potential around 1 trillion kW worldwide.

 3. Stable

-OTEC can supply electricity stably throughout the year.
-This is a distinguished feature of OTEC comparing to other natural energies such as wind power and solar power, which are affected by the weather and difficult to run continuously.
+OTEC can supply electricity in a stable manner throughout the year.
+This is a distinguishing feature of OTEC when compared to other natural energies such as wind and solar power.
+Affected by the weather, other natural energies can be difficult to run continuously.

-4. Contribution to the reduction of CO2 emission
+4. Contributing to the Reduction of CO2 Emissions

 5. Other